kjanparvari/private-note-minikube/README.md

-# Private Note Web Application
+# Private Note Minikube

-A secure and scalable web application for managing private notes, built using Python Flask, Redis, Minikube, and Docker.
-This project demonstrates best practices in containerization and orchestration while maintaining a user-friendly experience.
+A private note web application developed using Python Flask, Redis, Minikube, and Docker.
+This project was created as part of the **Cloud Computing Course** to demonstrate the use of containerization and orchestration tools in application development.

 ## Features
-- **Secure Note Management**: Create, update, and delete private notes securely.
+- Secure note management with create, update, and delete functionalities.
-- **Scalable Architecture**: Designed for high availability using Minikube and Docker.
+- Scalable architecture using Minikube for Kubernetes orchestration.
-- **Redis Integration**: Leverages Redis for efficient caching and storage.
+- Efficient caching and storage with Redis.
-- **Containerized Environment**: Fully containerized using Docker for easy deployment and scaling.

 ## Technology Stack
 - **Backend**: Python Flask